1. What is Montana Foreign LLC Registration?

 - Retain copies of registration approvals, tax filings, and compliance documents in an organized system

-Montana foreign LLC registration enables an existing LLC to lawfully expand and operate within Montana while continuing to be governed by the laws of its original formation jurisdiction.
-By appointing a registered agent, filing the required application, and meeting ongoing compliance and tax obligations, foreign LLCs can operate in Montana with legal certainty.
+Montana Foreign LLC registration enables an existing LLC to lawfully expand and operate within Montana while continuing to be governed by the laws of its original your home state.
+By appointing a registered agent, filing the required application, and meeting ongoing compliance and tax obligations, Foreign LLCs can operate in Montana with legal certainty.

-The Montana Secretary of State charges a $150 filing fee to register a foreign LLC.
-Additional costs may include a registered agent service, a Certificate of Good Standing from the formation jurisdiction, and applicable local licenses or permits.
+The Montana Secretary of State charges a $70 filing fee to register a Foreign LLC.
+Additional costs may include a registered agent service, a Certificate of Good Standing from the your home state, and applicable local licenses or permits.